ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 28. Count the number of elements that two arrays have in common
  - Count_Array_Common_Elements.cs

+29. Convert hexadecimal (0-9, A-F) to binary with and without using the Convert.ToInt32 class
+ - Hex_To_Binary.cs

 Please let me know if you find any errors or if you know of more efficient solutions.